cool-RR/combi/README.rst

   possible lengths.

-- The `Bag`_ class is a multiset like Python's `collections.Counter`_, except it offers far more functionality, like more arithmetic operations between bags, comparison between bags, and more.
+- The `Bag`_ class is a multiset like Python's `collections.Counter`_, except it offers far more functionality, like more `arithmetic operations between bags`_, `comparison between bags`_, and more.
 (It can do that because unlike Python's `collections.Counter`_, it only allows natural numbers as keys.)

 - Classes `FrozenBag`_, `OrderedBag`_ and `FrozenOrderedBag`_ are provided,